Osiris-Team/Osiris-Team/dev_contract.md

 - Any previous versions are superseded upon mutual acceptance and transmission of a dated signed copy.
 - This contract intended to be valid from acceptance by all parties until termination.
 - This Agreement constitutes the entire understanding between the parties and supersedes all prior agreements or understandings, whether written or oral.
-9.2 Amendments: Any amendments to this Agreement must be in writing and signed by both parties.
+- Any amendments to this Agreement must be in writing and signed by both parties.

 ## 4. Governing Law and Dispute Resolution